professorplumb/ValidAJAX/README.md

 Consists of the bolded part of this sample endpoint URL: **/ajax/validation**/myform/first_name

-#### `validationInProgressClass`

-Added to the form while submit validation is being performed.
-You can use this to style the form while it is being validated.
-Defaults to `validating`

 #### `validClass`

 Added to inputs whose validation succeeds.
 Defaults to `valid`